Aesonnn/WADT-Lab2/README.md

     ```sh
     cd myproject
     ```

-2. Run the development server:
+2. Apply necessary migrations:

     ```sh
-    python manage.py runserver
+    python3 manage.py migrate
     ```
+3. Run the server:

+    ```sh
+    python3 manage.py runserver
+    ```

-3. Open your web browser and go to `http://127.0.0.1:8000/` to see your app in action.
+4. Open your web browser and go to `http://127.0.0.1:8000/` to see your app in action.